larastudio/stedding/README.md

     ->stage('production')
     ->set('deploy_path', '/var/www/larastud.io');
 ````
 Just add it locally to your Laravel app, make sure your added Deployer locally with composer using `composer global require deployer/deployer`.
+And of course make sure you use your own details.

 ## Todo